 And three optional spices & garnish:

-• Feel free to substitute with 1 cloves of finely minced garlic.
+• Garlic Powder: Feel free to substitute with 1 clove of finely minced garlic.
 Add the minced garlic to the pot of uncooked brown rice so you won’t have the aftertaste of raw garlic.

-• Cayenne Pepper: A pinch of heat; customize the spice level to your liking.
+• Cayenne Pepper: Customize the spice level to your liking.

-• Coriander: Surprisingly, they pair really well with peanuts!
+• Coriander: They pair really well with peanuts!
 But of course, only add this if it doesn’t taste like soap to you! 😉

 Step-by-step Instructions